sahilister/reimagined-doodle/content/posts/202009-compete-typing-game-post-5.md

 ### Thoughts and Learnings

-Wasn't expecting anything to happen anyhow, DebConf20 week.
-Volunteered for video team there and meet a bunch of awesome folks from around the world.
-The September 28th deadline is here and I don't have any update yet.
-Let's see what comes in the next update.
+My procrastination, nothing to add this time too.
+Was trying debian packaging this time.
+Let's again hope, I have something to add in the next post.

 ### Changelog